Introduction to Jenkins Interview Questions And Answers

 - It will iterate through the different stages that are mentioned in the Jenkins pipeline.
 If one stage will get successfully completed then it will go to another task or stage.

 - If particular stage fails, Jenkins build also stop there and it will not proceed further.
-Jenkins has a feature to send the email notification to a concerned team or to particular email id, which has been configured for Jenkins.
+Jenkins has a feature to send the email notification to a concerned team or to a particular email id, which has been configured for Jenkins.

 - If all the stages will successfully be completed then it deploys the code in particular mentioned server and testing will get started.